harsilspatel/StarWarsRogueGame/Design Rationale.md

 ## Lightsaber
 **Design Choice**
-1. The attack class will only reference to any instances of Class Lightsaber.
+1. The attack class will only reference to any instances of Class `Lightsaber`.
 2. It will be included in the if...else statement (in the attack class) as a condition alongside the force level condition.

 **Advantages**